Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Administration/Profiles.md

 !!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
     Profinity V2 is available now in General Release.
 If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

-## Profiles
+# Profiles

 A Profile is the core mechanism by which Profinity maintains the configuration of your system.
 Any component that you add to your system becomes associated with the active Profile, and the configuration for each device is retained after Profinity is shut down.
-Profinity keeps track of your Profiles and loads the most recently used one each time you start the tool.<!-- Profiles typically consist of one or more CAN-Ethernet Bridges, which are used to connect to the CAN network as well as any devices that you might be managing. -->
+Profinity keeps track of your Profiles and loads the most recently used one each time you start the tool.

 The `Profile` menu is located in the `ADMIN` tab.